|

 Developing the Process

-Building on the experience of the 2011 event, and taking into account further ideas and suggestions from a wide range of interested individuals and organisations, we are proposing the following format for the 2012 Event:
+Building on the experience of the 2011 event, and taking into account further ideas and suggestions from a wide range of interested individuals and organisations, the following 2012 Event took on the following format:

-- Each competing Chef to bring 1 or 2 producers from their own region with them.
+• Each competing Chef can bring 1 or 2 producers from their own region with them.

-- Wednesday 12 September, 12:30 PM – Workshop Lunch; producers and Chefs have a chance to experiment with all the produce and share expertise in a practical way by making dishes to feed each other and come up with ideas for dishes that they can take back to their own regions.
-Charles Searson will be on hand with wine suggestions.
+• Workshop Lunch; producers and Chefs have a chance to experiment with all the produce and share expertise in a practical way by making dishes to feed each other and come up with ideas for dishes that they can take back to their own regions.

-- There will be a break from 3:00 – 6:00 PM during which Chefs can visit Union Hall to pick up fresh fish (if needed) and cars will be on hand if they wish to see any other producers.
+• Break for Chefs to visit Union Hall to pick up fresh fish (if needed) and cars will be on hand if they wish to see any other producers.

-- Wednesday 12 September, 7:30 PM – The Celtic Cook Off starts and runs on the same format as 2011.
+• The Celtic Cook Off Evening runs on the same format as 2011.

 About A Taste of West Cork Food Festival